Efficiency, Accuracy, and Transferability of Machine Learning Potentials: Application to Dislocations and Cracks in Iron: Atomistic fracture

-Since ML potentials are constructed based on localization assumption, the choice of the maximum interaction range ($R_{\rm cut}$) influences the behaviour of the T-S curve.
-Therefore, we train a set of PACE-FS potentials with cutoff ranges from 5 to 7 Å to investigate the influence of $R_{\rm cut}$. (see \textit{Supplementary Material S12}).
-The results show that $R_{\rm cut} =6.5\ Å$ has the minimal ``tail" non-smoothness effects while capturing the cohesive strength among all $R_{\rm cut}$.
-Note that all ML-IAPs are only trained with limited surface separation data (solid circles in Fig. \ref{fig:ts-pace}\textbf{a} and \textbf{b}).
-Yet, they are able to capture the essential behaviour (single-peak, skew-shaped) of the T-S curve with the proper choice of $R_{\rm cut}$.
-We further retrain a set of PACE-FS by adding four times more separation configurations to the training database and computed the T-S curve.
-As shown in Fig. \ref{fig:ts-pace}, the end of separation is still not smooth, indicating that the oscillation is not primarily caused by the lack of training data.
+Since ML potentials are constructed based on the energy localization assumption, the choice of the maximum interaction range ($R_{\rm cut}$) might have consequences on the T-S curve.
+Therefore, we train two sets of PACE-FS potentials (see \textit{Supplementary Material S5.1.3 and S5.1.4}).
+The first set is trained with cutoff ranges from 5 to 7 Å to investigate the influence of $R_{\rm cut}$.
+The results show that $R_{\rm cut} =6.5\ Å$ has the minimal ``tail" non-smoothness effects while capturing the cohesive strength among all $R_{\rm cut}$ (Fig. S28).
+Yet, the potentials are able to capture the essential behaviour (single-peak, skewed shape) of the T-S curve with the proper choice of $R_{\rm cut}$.
+Note that all ML-IAPs are only trained with limited surface separation data (solid circles in Fig. \ref{fig:ts-all}a and Fig. \ref{fig:ts-all}b).
+Therefore, the second set is trained by adding four times more separation configurations to the training database (see the computed T-S curves in Fig. S29).
+The results show that the end of the separation is still not smooth, indicating that the oscillation is not primarily caused by the lack of training data.
 The many-body interactions nature of ML-IAPs introduces a complex energy landscape, which might induce multiple artificial local minima.
 Such oscillations posit an open question regarding their origin, which might be associated to a poor regularization of the ML-IAPs.
 Attention is thus required when analysing the T-S curves with ML-IAPs.
 Nonetheless, the T-S curve is obtained from rigid separation while the surface is under relaxation during fracture simulation.
 Especially after the cohesive strength, the crystal separates physically with a displacement jump.
 Therefore, the end of the T-S is not physically relevant to the fracture behaviour.
-We conclude that the oscillation of the tail have a minor influence on the fracture prediction, as discussed in the next Section.
+We conclude that the oscillations at the tail of the T-S curves have a minor influence on the fracture prediction, as discussed in the next Section.